SinisterRectus/Discordia/docs/events.md

 Fired when a server member changes mute or deafen settings.
 #### `voiceUpdate` - voiceState
 Fired when a server member leaves a voice channel.

+---

+### Custom

+*Note:* These events are not associated with any specific Discord WebSocket event.
+They are library features implemented for convenience.

+#### `raw` - payload
+Fired for every received WebSocket message, except when it disconnects.
+The full payload is provided as a Lua table in its original format, before being "camelified".

+#### `disconnect` - expected
+Fired when the client's WebSocket unexpectedly disconnects.
+The expected argument is a boolean indicating whether the disconnection was expected or not.
+An expected disconnection is one that occurs after calling `Client:logout()`.
+Not guaranteed to fire before program termination.